allocate-app/allocate/README.md

 ## Installation:

 This is not yet ready for release, but if you would like to play with the project, feel free to clone the project and build using Flutter.
-You will be required to implement the Constants class before this will run.
+You will require a supabase api key (and a full online implementation).

 Main has not been fully implemented, but the application can be run using the NavigationTester class, used for Integration testing.
 The database will delete on a graceful